korewaChino/cunnycode/README.md

 ## License

-do whatever the fuck you want this this idgaf
+do whatever the fuck you want idgaf